ND-Framework/ND_Core/README.md

 <p align='center'><b><a href="discord.gg/nc82d8zvjm">Discord</a></b>

 # Description:
-This is a dojrp based framework, with a money system and extra features.
+This is a dojrp inspired framework, with a money system and extra features.

 # Addons:
 You can find most free addons in the ND_Framework repository and you can find more paid ones on [tebex](https://andyyy.tebex.io/category/fivem-scripts?currency=USD).